KuhleJames/Sales-Performance-Dashboard/README.md

  - Sales Metrics: Sales, Quantity, Discount, Profit
  - Shipping Metrics: Shipping Mode, Ship Date, Order Priority

-This raw dataset was first analysed in SQL to answer business questions and then imported into Power BI for further cleaning, modeling, and visualisation.
+This raw dataset was first cleaned in Excel, then analysed using SQL to answer key business questions, and finally imported into Power BI for data modeling and interactive visualisation.

 # Data Cleaning & Preparation
 ## Data Types & Formatting